xtanaa001/academic-kickstart/content/research/research.md

   icon = "project-diagram"
   icon_pack = "fas"
   name = "Networks"
-  description = "My research is application driven and centers on communication and energy networks."
+  description = "My research is driven by applications in communication and energy networks."

+# Networks in the face of changing and possibly unpredictable and strategic environments
- # My research centers on how
+ # My research is application driven and centers on communication and energy networks
  # ranging from changing user behaviors to network connectivity and resource availability
  # Communication and Energy Networks.
  # Modeling, analysis and optimization of networks, with particular applications to